fdeboo/to-infinity/README.md

 * [Simen Daehlin](https://github.com/Eventyret) for fitting in _many_ extra mentor sessions with me and sharing his expertise.

 * [Guillermo Brachetta](https://github.com/GBrachetta) for his guiding advice and suggestions that have played a huge part in my development journey.
 For this project in particular, introducing me to Sass.

-* [Danielle Tait](https://github.com/Taitdanielle) for her positive outlook and witty banter that I valued throughout my journey without Code Institute
+* [Danielle Tait](https://github.com/Taitdanielle) for her positive outlook and witty banter that I valued throughout my Code Institute journey.